geometry-zsh/geometry/readme.md

 **I have an idea for a feature, can I submit a PR?**

+Please do! geometry is a work in progress, so if you want to help improve it, your idea is welcome.
+We want to keep the theme clean, so default features/functions should be minimal and context-aware.
-Please do. geometry is a work in progress, so if you want to help improve it, your idea is welcome.
-We're not looking to add a lot of default features to not overload the theme.
-However, plugins are a great way of extending geometry without overloading it.
-If you have an idea for a plugin, feel free to submit it and we'll always give our best to provide constructive feedback and help you improve.
+If you have an idea for a function, feel free to submit it and we'll always give our best to provide constructive feedback and help you improve.

 **Is there anything specific I can do to help?**

 There are always things we would like to improve.
 Feel free to jump in on any issue to tackle it or just to provide your feedback.

-As for PRs, we are currently looking to improve performance.

 **Why doesn't my prompt look like the screenshots?**

 Well, I use [`z`](https://github.com/rupa/z) for jumping around and [`zsh-syntax-highlighting`](https://github.com/zsh-users/zsh-syntax-highlighting/) for those pretty command colors.
 You might also want to look into [base16](https://github.com/chriskempson/base16) to get similar colors.

-**Where do I put my geometry configuration files?**

-Well, anywhere in your `.zshrc` file should be fine, **as long as you define variables before geometry is loaded**.

 **That's a neat font you have there.
 Can I have it?**